 19. That’s it!
 After one last confirmation, you will have successfully applied for an EIN.

 Congratulations!
 You’ve successfully filled out the form to apply online for an EIN.
 Your business is on its way to opening a bank account and hiring employees.
+If you elected to have the letter mailed, and you have our virtual office or mail forwarding, then we will upload the EIN when we receive it.
 Learn more about incorporating in New Mexico here.